What Massage Creams Do Physios Use?

-A number of my clients ask me, what cream am I using in my clinic and if they should buy any creams to apply to their sprain or strain?
-A common “active ingredient” in many creams to treat sprains and strains is arnica.
-Does arnica work?
-Arnica is one of the ingredients in the cream I use at work but more by association than anything else, I use this particular cream because the consistency, it doesn’t stain clothes and has a low odor not because of the active ingredients contained in it.
+A number of my clients will ask me, what cream am I using on them in my clinic and should they buy any specific creams to apply to their sprain, strain or injury?
+A common “active ingredient” in many creams used to help treat sprains and strains is arnica.
+The logical question here is does arnica work?
+Frequently arnica is one of the ingredients in the creams I use at work but this is more through association than anything else, as a physio the creams I select to use are typically based on several factors including the creams consistency, will it stain my patients clothes and does it have either no or very low odor.
+These factors I rate most relevant for my needs in the clinic, more so the active ingredients contained.
+This is a pretty underwhelming answer for most patients asking the question, looking for me to say I use this particular cream because it is amazing at healing and contains this or that…

 Mr Ingraham comments that arnica is popular, and that “A great many people firmly believe that it works.
 But a lot of people thought drinking mercury was a great cure … and it was killing them… So it’s hard to trust what people believe.”
 He then states that every person and situation of healing is different and therefore it is impossible to accurately predict how fast healing would have occurred without treatment, “…so patients can’t know that their recovery was accelerated.
 Faster than what?
 A guess?
 A pessimistic one?
 What about an optimistic one?
 Surprisingly quick recoveries happen, cream or no. They can easily create an illusion of success.”

-As a result someone using arnica cream may have what they believe to be a faster than expected recovery and as a result attribute this speedy recovery to using arnica thus it is easy to see how a reputation can be established.
+As a result someone using arnica cream may have what they believe to be a faster than expected recovery and as a result attribute this speedy recovery to using arnica thus it is easy to see how reputation can be established.
 Further more Mr Ingraham comments “Since the experiences of patients who recover well without taking arnica and those who receive no benefit from arnica are less likely to be reported, the myth becomes reinforced.”
+There is a bias to attribute the outcome to the events or methods that were taken in an attempt to enhance the outcome in an attempt to justify the effort, use.
+Therefore if someone goes to the effort physically and financially clearly they wish this effort to be justified so are more likely to attribute any positive outcome to such efforts.

-Arnica is a popular homeopathic herb, Homeopaths treat with extremely diluted substances believing that “diluted ingredients are medicinally effective because the solution “remembers” something about the active ingredient… They also believe that this effect gets more potent as the original ingredient is further diluted — less is more”
+Arnica is a popular homeopathic herb, Homeopaths treat with extremely diluted substances believing that “diluted ingredients are medicinally effective because the solution “remembers” something about the active ingredient… They also believe that this effect gets more potent as the original ingredient is further diluted — a situation of less is more”

-So in reference to homeopathic arnica creams although the active ingredient in the cream may be the herb Arnica if the cream you are using is a homeopathic cream the cream may contain very little Arnica at all.
-Hence it is important if you are buying an Arnica cream that you are aware what you are buying.
+So in reference to homeopathic arnica creams although the active ingredient in the cream may be the herb Arnica if the cream you are using is a homeopathic cream then the cream itself may potentially contain very little Arnica at all.
+Hence it is important if you are buying an arnica cream that you are aware what you are buying.
 If you are buying a homeopathic arnica cream it will most likely have very little arnica in it and will be a homeopathic cream operating on the homeopathic law of infinitesimals.
-Meaning there is stuff all arnica in it but the cream remembers that there once was some arnica in it and this makes the cream effective.
+Meaning there is stuff all arnica in it but the cream remembers that there once was some arnica in it and this makes the cream effective…

-How Much Arnica Is In A Homeopathic Arnica Cream?
+How Much Arnica Is In Homeopathic Arnica Cream?

 How Much Arnica Is In A Pure Undiluted Arnica Cream?

-If you are buying a homeopathic arnica cream then you are doing so because you believe in the power of homeopathy however if you are buying a pure undiluted arnica cream (a non homeopathic arnica cream) you are buying a herbal cream not a homeopathic cream because you believe in the power of the herb arnica and I guess the question then is does arnica work and actually do what so many like to claim it does?
+If you are buying a homeopathic arnica cream then you are doing so because you believe in the power of homeopathy, however if you are buying a pure undiluted arnica cream (a non homeopathic arnica cream) you are buying a herbal cream not a homeopathic cream because you believe in the power of the herb arnica and I guess the question then is “does arnica work” and does arnica actually do what so many believe and claim it does?

 What Is Arnica?

+To answer this question it is probably best to first look at what Arnica is.
 Mr Ingraham writes “Arnica montana… It’s “Montana” because it grows in the mountains — mountain arnica… This flower has some anti-inflammatory effects, but it’s not clear that they are strong enough to justify bottling the stuff.
-The research is incomplete … but partly because it doesn’t show enough potential.” to bother researching further.
+The research is incomplete … but partly because it doesn’t show enough potential.” that is showing enough potential to actually bother researching it further.

 “There is almost no question that the undiluted flower has some anti-inflammatory effects.
 The problem is that it’s unlikely that the effects are strong enough to justify putting it in a bottle.
 There is no clear, strong, confirmed effect on inflammation … according to the limited research done so far.”